uoregon-libraries/docker-app-proxy/README.md

   application.
 If this is set to "foo", for instance, and the project was deployed with a hostname of "staging.bar.com", the full URL would be "http(s)://foo.staging.bar.com".
-- `STGCONF_X_P80`: Specify the service's port which you want to be used when a request is made to http://[host]
-- `STGCONF_X_P443` Specify the service's port which you want to be used when a request is made to https://[host]
+- `STGCONF_X_PORT`: Specify the service's port which you want to be used when a request is proxied from nginx

 **NOTE**, however, that if you simply adjust an existing compose file, you should be cautious.
 Many times the compose file will automatically map ports